 Dr Clare Johnson

 People have so many questions about lucid dreaming.
-On this site, I share tips for all the questions below and many more.
+On this site, I share tips for all the questions that appear below, and many more.
 I’d like to help others to discover their own potential for happiness and creativity through a deep experience of lucid dreaming.
 I’ve created Deep Lucid Dreaming with that goal in mind.

 - How do I get lucid?